canonical/microcloud/doc/how-to/initialise.rst

     Selected "micro03" at "2001:db8:d:100::171"
     Selected "micro02" at "2001:db8:d:100::170"

-   Would you like to setup local storage? (yes/no) [default=yes]: yes Select exactly one disk from each cluster member:
+   Would you like to set up local storage? (yes/no) [default=yes]: yes Select exactly one disk from each cluster member:
-   Space to select; Enter to confirm; Type to filter results.
+   Space to select; enter to confirm; type to filter results.
-   Up/Down to move; Right to select all; Left to select none.
+   Up/down to move; right to select all; left to select none.
           +----------+---------------------------+-----------+------+-------------------------------------------+
           | LOCATION |           MODEL           | CAPACITY  | TYPE |                   PATH                    |
           +----------+---------------------------+-----------+------+-------------------------------------------+